-I’ve gone to Seoul to beauty-hunt for my website, Peach & Lily, every few months for the past three years, and lately I’ve noticed a meaningful increase in products that include one ingredient: propolis.
+I’ve gone to Seoul to beauty-hunt for my website, Peach & Lily, every few months for the past three years, and lately, I’ve noticed a meaningful increase in products that include one ingredient: propolis.
 This growth in popularity is for good reason.
-First things first—what is propolis?
-The resin-like substance is made by bees and mainly used to fill in honeycomb crevices for protection.
-Bees collect tree sap and combine it with beeswax to make propolis, which beekeepers then scrape away from the hive boxes (no bees are harmed in the process).
-After all this, it turns out propolis is also an amazing ingredient for your skin.
-Keep scrolling to find out how it can help your skin—and acne, in particular.
+After all, it turns out propolis is also an amazing ingredient for your skin.

 - Smoothing and softening: Since propolis has such powerful healing properties, it works quickly to regenerate skin to help make skin texture smoother and suppler.